The Best Supply Chain Books Your Company Should Be Reading

 Operations and Supply Chain Management Essentials You Always Wanted to Know

-OUR TAKE: Written by Ashley McDonough, a supply chain and finance professional, this title offers readers a quick and accessible resource to help them learn the ins and outs of supply chain operations and management.
+OUR TAKE: Written by Ashley McDonough, a supply chain and finance professional, this title offers readers a quick and accessible resource for learning the ins and outs of supply chain operations and management.

 Principles of Supply Chain Management: A Balanced Approach